pjoneja/Portfolio/README.md

 An interactive exhibit showing how long it takes light to travel from the moon to the earth (~1.3 seconds).
 Built using 28 solid state relays, two 16-output decoders, a bank of LEDs and an Arduino.
 Written in C/C++.
 View in person at the Air and Space Museum in D.C.

 ### Capacitive Touch Keyboard Piano exhibit
 An interactive exhibit intended to show that the visibile portion of the electromagnetic spectrum is analogous to one octave on a piano.
-Built using an MPR121 Capacitive Touch Sensor and a VS1053 Music Player Shield w/uSD Card, both from Adafruit, as well as an Arduino.
+Built using an MPR121 Capacitive Touch Sensor and a VS1053 Music Player Shield w/ microSD Card, both from Adafruit, as well as an Arduino.
 View in person at the Air and Space Museum in D.C.